 TO FIND OUT MORE ABOUT OUR MEMBERSHIP BENEFITS AND HOW TO JOIN, CLICK HERE

 The Alderney Chamber of Commerce Council is pleased with our ever strengthening relationship with both the States and Civil Service.

 We look forward to another year of working together with our new government: the States have appointed two Chamber members to serve on the air and sea transport groups.

 We are taking a pro-active approach to support local businesses and achieve economic growth through key work streams which include:

 Air and Sea Transport Links:

-Exploring initiatives that will deliver more affordable, sustainable and reliable sea and air links to support our business community.
+Exploring initiatives that will deliver more affordable, sustainable and reliable sea and more frequent direct air links, particularly to Southampton, to support our business community.